Types of Exemption Clauses Found in a Contract

 This effectively limits the amount of damage that the company takes.
-But it still grants some liability, so there is not a total exclusion.
-Maintaining consistency with limitation clauses is also easier through templates and preset wording in a contract lifecycle management platform.
+However, it still grants some liability, so there is not a total exclusion.
+Maintaining consistency with limitation clauses is also easier through contract templates and preset wording in contract lifecycle management software.

 For example, a company may develop a new kind of technology and sell it with an indemnity clause.
 A customer then purchases the technology and another company subsequently sues, claiming the technology is a copy of theirs.
 The original company is then liable to cover the cost of the lawsuit for the customer.
 This is because of the indemnity clause included in the contract.

-Managing a contract throughout its entire lifecycle—from creation to signature and beyond—is simpler when managed on a cloud-based contract lifecycle management platform.
+Managing a document throughout the entire contract lifecycle — from creation to signature and beyond — is much simpler when managed in cloud-based contract lifecycle management software.

-Having all people, processes, and documents in one place brings the benefits of security, collaboration, and organization to any organization.
+Having all people, processes, and documents in one place brings the benefits of security, collaboration, and efficiency to any company.
 While the content of a contract may remain complex, ensuring that content is consistent and easier to manage is possible with the power of a platform.